-The French Martini is a sweet and soft raspberry pineapple martini cocktail with a silky foamy top.
+The French Martini cocktail is a sweet and soft raspberry pineapple martini cocktail with a silky foamy top.
 A sweet martini recipe blended with vodka, Chambord, and pineapple juice.

 This is my most popular martini recipe.
 It is smooth, sweet, and silky.
 How can you not fall in love with this French Martini?

-French Martini Ingredients
+3-Ingredient French Martini Recipe Ingredients

 With only a few easy-to-find ingredients, you will be shaking up this French Martini cocktail like a pro.